Tennessee officials say 2 deputies injured, suspect dead

 MEMPHIS, Tenn.
 (AP) - Officials in Tennessee say two deputies have been injured and a suspect has died in a shooting in Memphis.

 The Shelby County Sheriff’s Office said in a tweet that one deputy was shot and taken to a Memphis hospital in critical condition and the second was taken to the hospital in noncritical condition.
-It’s not clear how he was injured.
-The office said the suspect died at the scene Wednesday afternoon.
+The office said the suspect was pronounced dead at the scene Wednesday afternoon.

-Sheriff’s Office spokesman Anthony Buckner said at the scene that deputies were serving a felony warrant and were inside a home when gunfire erupted.

-The Tennessee Bureau of Investigation said in a tweet that it was headed to the scene.
+The Tennessee Bureau of Investigation said in a tweet that it is heading to the scene.

 Law enforcement officers and emergency medical workers responded Wednesday afternoon.
-Officers also gathered at a Memphis hospital.
+Officers also flocked to a Memphis hospital.

 No additional information was released.